Christopher-Quattrocchi/research-and-planning/README.md

 Switching to ethereum sepolia, a more supported test net.
 Was able to get it to send fake ethereum, and it actually registered.

 Connected metamask with dydx.
 Decided to go with that after all, as the process is unfamiliar and I'd like to see it done first.
 I do plan to switch to CEX, I think that would be a good challenge.
 Used dev tools to go into local storage and find a bunch of keys and other values that will be necessary later.
-Specifically the STAR_KEY_PAIRS and API_KEY_PAIRS
+Specifically the STARK_KEY_PAIRS and API_KEY_PAIRS

 Learning to connect python to dydx